Introduction

 For example, a technical document can explain how to perform a developmental procedure.
 If the technical doc is easy to understand, the employee will likely do the process correctly the first time.
 And as product development progresses, documentation helps align stakeholders on the goals.

-These statistics glaringly show that product documentation is worth the effort — because it enables a positive user experience and helps solve potential challenges.
+Product documentation is worth the effort because it enables a positive user experience and helps solve potential challenges.

-Visually pleasing, interesting and easy-to-follow technical documents refine the user experience.
+Visually pleasing, interesting and easy-to-follow documentation refine the user experience.
 They help them:

 And the end result?